marratj/devops-hof/presentations/nodedrain/slides.md

 ```

 ----
+externalTrafficPolicy

 ```yaml
 spec:
   externalTrafficPolicy: Local
 ```

-> <p class="footnote">However, if you’re running on Google Kubernetes Engine/GCE, setting the same service.spec.externalTrafficPolicy field to Local forces nodes without Service endpoints to remove themselves from the list of nodes eligible for loadbalanced traffic by deliberately failing health checks.</p>
+> <p class="footnote">Packets sent to Services with Type=LoadBalancer are source NAT’d by default, because all schedulable Kubernetes nodes in the Ready state are eligible for loadbalanced traffic.
+So if packets arrive at a node without an endpoint, the system proxies it to a node with an endpoint, replacing the source IP on the packet with the IP of the node.</p><p class="footnote">Setting service.spec.externalTrafficPolicy field to Local forces nodes without Service endpoints to remove themselves from the list of nodes eligible for loadbalanced traffic by deliberately failing health checks.</p>

 <p class="footnote">https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-loadbalancer</p>